 I love garbanzo beans.
 Or chickpeas.
 Whatever you call them, I love them in soups, stews, mashed and formed into patties and fried, in salads, with pasta, coated with savory spices and roasted until delectably crispy.
 And hummus!
 We can’t forget hummus.
-Because I love garbanzo beans/chickpeas so much, I always have multiple cans in my cupboard.
-The other day I was trying to think of a unique way to use them for a healthy breakfast.
-I was thinking something savory, with eggs and/or cheese, perhaps, but then I stumbled on the idea of using them in muffins.
-Chocolate chickpea muffins.
-Mmmm.
+Or Potato, Tomato, and Olive Stew with garbanzo beans.
+And then

-These delicious breakfast-worthy treats are made with 1 can of S&W 50% Less Sodium Garbanzo Beans, flavored with unsweetened cocoa powder, and sweetened with honey and banana.
-At the last minute, I added a small amount of mini chocolate chips and cocoa nibs, but these are totally optional.
+These delicious chickpea muffins contain a whole can of garbanzo beans (I used the low-sodium variety), unsweetened cocoa powder, and honey and banana for sweetness.
+At the last minute, I added a few mini chocolate chips and cocoa nibs, but these are totally optional.

 - 1 (15-ounce) can garbanzo beans, rinsed and drained